gimlet2/meta-rest/README.md

 Most of these tasks have the same solutions and development is starting to remind "Groundhog Day" movie.
 This project is initiated to simplify that situation.

+Each resource is defined by its properties.
+Instead of direct implementation of resource behavior in source code it could be presented with the set of valuable properties.
+The sum of properties represents the entire REST service.
+This representation could be called meta-discription.
+Meta-discription could be defined with the JSON-document in language described below.